yevhen/Nake/README.md

 ## Nake

 Nake is a magic task runner tool for .NET.
-It was built by unicorns flying in a rainbows and it's well seasoned by lots of fairy dust.
-Nake is simply that build/deployment/ops automation tool you were dreaming of.

-Jokes aside, it's the only tool which can give you an imperative/functional convenience of Rake/MSBuild, but without forcing you (and your team) to learn yet another language and without pricking you eyes by hordes of angle brackets.

-At last!
-Now you can automate your tasks by writing a 100% idiomatic C# code without any limitations (and with all the power of .NET framework) using a lightweight scripting approach.
-No projects, no pre-compilation, using any text editor.

-Nake's DSL for defining tasks is uniquely minimal and it was carefully crafted to be a 100% IntelliSense compatible.
-And no worries, Nake has great MSBuild interoperability story, so you can easily import and execute any built-in or third-party MSBuild tasks.

-## Getting Started
+It's a hybrid of Shovel and Rake.
+The DSL for defining tasks is uniquely minimal and it's just plain C# code!
+Nake is built on top of the latest Roslyn release so you can use all of the C# V6 features in you scripts and even more.

 ### How to install